couchbase/cbft/DESIGN.md

 * An index in cbft is split or partitioned into multiple index partitions, known as PIndexes.

-* Roughly speaking, a PIndex has a 1-to-1 relationship with a bleve full-text index (although cbgt was designed to support different types of indexes).
+* Roughly speaking, a PIndex on a cbft node has a 1-to-1 relationship with a bleve full-text index (although cbgt was designed to support different types of indexes).

 * To process a query request, cbft will distribute or scatter the request to the multiple PIndexes and gather responses before sending